Why Purple Vegetables and Fruits Pack a Healthy Punch

 Smokey Aubergine and Courgette Tart

-All the goodness of green and purple veggies, encased in crispy phyllo pastry.
+All the goodness of green and purple veggies, and crunchy phyllo.

 Recipe for Smokey Aubergine and Courgette Tart